kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 #### Table
 ![table](assets/table.png)

-You can manipulate with the components displayed in the table.</br>
+Display a table that can manipulate the components displayed in it.<br>
 Use the `columns.render` function to specify the component to be displayed in the cell.
 Please check the `renderGender` and the `renderAddress` functions in the following code example:

 <details>
   <summary>Show code</summary>